asmadsen/get-away/readme.md

 # GetAway

+## Focus

+As one with more development experience than most(in class), I have focused a lot with finding more challenging ways to implement features.
+I'm also of the option that the development field is so fast paced, that learning anything other that the latest best practises is often useless as it will have changed multiple times by the time one gets to put the knowledge to use.
+Therefore I have tried to use a lot of the utilities provided by Google in [Jetpack](https://developer.android.com/jetpack) as well as using the libraries used in real life when applicable such as with RxKotlin for example.

 ## Concept

 The concept of this app is to make it easier to explore, by giving the user ability to point on a map and have the nearest airport with an price estimate showing up.